gorilla-devs/ferium/README.md

 ## Developing

-Firstly you need the Rust toolchain, which includes `cargo`, `rustup`, etc. You can install these from [using rustup](https://www.rust-lang.org/tools/install).
+Firstly, you will need the Rust toolchain, which includes `cargo`, `rustup`, etc. You can install these [using rustup](https://www.rust-lang.org/tools/install).
-You can manually run cargo commands, but I recommend using [`just`](https://just.systems/man/en), which is a command runner that is basically a much better version of `make`.
+You can manually run cargo commands if you wish, but I recommend using the `justfile` configuration in the repository. [`just`](https://just.systems/man/en) is a command runner that is basically a much better version of `make`.

 To build the project and install it to your Cargo binary directory, clone the project and run `just install`.
 If you want to install it for testing purposes, [add the nightly toolchain](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html#rustup-and-the-role-of-rust-nightly) and run `just` (aliased to `just install-dev`), which has some optimisations to make compilation faster.